-The particle identification of the leading pion (forward angle detector only) will be achieved by a combination of time-of-flight (TOF) from the MRPC and the heavy gas Cherenkov detector.
+The particle identification of the leading pion (forward angle detector only) will be achieved by a combination of time-of-flight (TOF) from the MRPC (enhanced configuration) and the heavy gas Cherenkov detector.
 The electron, kaon, and proton contaminations in the pion samples are all required to be kept below the 1% level.
 The electron rejection will be achieved by the combination of the FAEC and the light gas Cherenkov counter.
-With the expected 100ps TOF resolution from the MRPC, a separation of 3 standard deviations (6 standard deviations from peak to peak) between pions and protons can be achieved for momenta up to 4 GeV/c.
+With the expected better than 100ps TOF resolution from the MRPC, a separation of 3 standard deviations (6 standard deviations from peak to peak) between pions and protons can be achieved for momenta up to 4 GeV/c.
 Pions with momenta higher than 2.5 GeV/c will trigger the heavy gas Cherenkov detector, while the momentum threshold for kaons to trigger the same detector is 7.6 GeV/c.
 Therefore, the heavy gas Cherenkov detector would provide additional rejection of protons when the pion momenta are larger than 2.5 GeV/c.
 For pions with momenta below 2.5 GeV/c, the TOF would provide a separation better than 2 standard deviations (4 standard deviations from peak to peak) between pions and kaons.
 Since the kaon to pion ratio is expected to be about 0.1, a combination of the TOF and the heavy gas Cherenkov detector would easily satisfy the requirement of below 1% kaons contamination.

-Figure 33: The experimental layout of the SoLID SIDIS-3He setup based on the CLEO magnet.
+Figure 35: The experimental layout of the SoLID SIDIS-3He setup based on the CLEO magnet.
 The scattered electrons are detected by both forward-angle and large-angle detectors.
 The leading pions are detected by the forward-angle detector only.
 The polarized 3He target will be placed upstream in front of the spectrometer entrance.

 The extraction of various TMD asymmetries relies on the φ_S and φ_h angular dependence of the measured single/double spin azimuthal asymmetries in each kinematic bin of the 4-D (x, Q^2, z, z) and P_T) phase space.
-Since the kinematics of interests are in the deep-inelastic-scattering (DIS) region, the requirements on the resolution of the reconstructed kinematic variables are modest.
-For example, a better than a few percent momentum resolution, a better than a few mrad polar angular resolution, a better than 10 mrad azimuthal angular resolution, and a 1-2 cm reconstructed vertex resolution would satisfy the needs of these experiments.
+Since the kinematics of interests are in the deep-inelastic-scattering (DIS)

-Figure 34: A 2D representation of the experimental layout of SoLID SIDIS-3He setup based on the CLEO magnet.
+Figure 36: A 2D representation of the experimental layout of SoLID SIDIS-3He setup based on the CLEO magnet.